 Step 6: Calibrate the Gas Sensors

 Now we need to calibrate the Gas Sensors to be able to calculate the PPM.
 To do this we need to put the Sensly HAT in a clean air environment.
 This could be outside or if you have the facilities, in synthetic air.
 While the air you put it in will affect the accuracy of the sensors it will not affect precision so if you are looking to track changes in your air quality Sensly will be suitable.
 The Sensly HAT comes pre-loaded with the calibration firmware, so we can simply run the calibration script to find the R0 values for each Gas sensor.
 To be able to put Sensly in the calibration environment we need to be able to run the calibration script when the Pi boots up.
-For this, we can use the command crontab.
+For this, we will need to download:

 - $sudo crontab –e